These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 🧾 Ingredients

 - Gluten-free all-purpose flour: I used gluten-free all purpose baking flour.
-Use your favorite.
+Use your favorite all purpose flour.

 - Superfine almond flour: Make sure to get the superfine almond flour.
 You don't want almond meal because it contains the skins of the almonds and has a coarse texture.